Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 based on the time difference between the ACK packet is sent and the corresponding ACKACK is received by the data receiver.

+## Congestion Control

+SRT provides certain mechanisms for the sender to get some feedback from the receiving side through the ACK packets ({{ctrl-pkt-ack}}).
+Every 10 ms the sender receives the latest values of RTT and RTT variance, Available Buffer Size, Packets Receiving Rate and Estimated Link Capacity.
+Upon reception of the NAK packet ({{ctrl-pkt-nak}}) the sender can detect packet losses during the transmission.
+These mechanisms provide a solid backgroud for various congestion control algorithms.

+Given that SRT can operate in live and file transfer modes, there are two groups of congestion control algorithms possible.

+For live transmission mode ({{transmission-mode-live}}) the congestion control algorithm does not need to control the sending pace of the data packets, as the sending timing is provided by the live input.
+Although certain limitations on the minimal inter-sending time of consecutive packets can be applied in order to avoid congestion during fluctuations of the source bitrate.
+Also it is allowed to drop those packets that can not be delivered in time.

+For file transfer, any known File Congestion Control algorithms like CUBIC and BBR can apply, including the congestion control mechanism proposed in UDT {{GHG04b}}.
+The UDT congestion control relies on the available link capacity, packet loss reports (NAK) and packet acknowledgements (ACKs).
+It then slows down the output of packets as needed by adjusting the packet sending pace.
+In periods of congestion, it can block the main stream and focus on the lost packets.

 # Security Considerations